 This month’s board game review is the Pandemic Board Game, for the Asmodee Blogger Board Game Club.
-I am always looking at new board games to play, and this strategy cooperative game looked great.
+I am always looking at new educational board games to play, and this strategy cooperative game looked great.

 Pandemic Board Game

 Can you save humanity?
 You are part of a team that eradicates disease throughout the world!
 It is a game for 2 – 4 players, or if there are more you can set up teams of between 2 and 4.
 What is nice is that this is a cooperative board game, so you are all actually playing together to rid the world of disease.
 So there is no one winner, you either all win or all lose!

 59 Player Cards

 48 Infection Cards

 The aim of the game is to simply discover cures for all 4 diseases.